aemonge/aemonge/README.md

 > Global Savings Group, Germany (remote)
 > 2021 - 2022

 Kept the legacy code and systems active and clean of critical bugs, while participating in the discovery and planning of a company-wide code refactoring.
-Designed and developed a solution that save the company costs by automating a complex process.
+Designed and developed a **solution that save the company costs by automating** a complex process.

 * Line manager of 7 software engineers (front, test).
 * Automated solution, Ditto.
 An HTML crawler that built plug and play react assets (header/footers).
-* Made the team accountable for the full legacy system, purely by motivation.
+* Made a **fully accountable team** (legacy system), using my motivational leadership.

 ### Technical Lead / Front-end Architect
 > GFT / Santander Global Tech, Madrid, Spain